-In a long labor a mother may ask “Why doesn’t this baby come out?”
+In a long labor, a mother may ask “Why doesn’t this baby come out?”
 A helper might joke, “This is a stubborn baby.”
-But the baby is trying their best to fit the design of birth.
+Midwives have been known to say,

-It is never the mother’s intention to prevent her baby from naturally slipping into an ideal starting position for labor.
-She does the best she can in the world she grew up in.
 Mothers are often blamed for birth complications when the lack of support in a birth-phobic society has left her neglected, lacking in the knowledge she desires to have and from access to wise care.
 The mother, too, is doing her best in the situation she lives in.
-See the general birthing information section to learn about wise care.

 A woman who feels that she had a cesarean for a less than absolute necessity sometimes comes to feel mislead by her sense of trust in routine medical care.
 Assumptions are exposed painfully.
 Anger is an appropriate emotion when we are forced to change our plans beyond our expectations, especially without our voice in the decision.

 We can prevent the blame and shame spiral if we take time to find three things,

 - Equality: A care provider who is comfortable in a cooperative relationship sharing responsibility with the woman giving birth.
 Women have a dynamic role in thier own maternity care (and society's!).

 - Voice: The clarity and the courage to state needs and desires in a way that recognizes the worth and roles of those needs and desires as well as each individual in the birth team.

-Learning about fetal position is often something the mother, herself, must pursue.
+A mother may be told her baby is in a good position for birth only to find out later that head down is not enough.
+Learning about fetal position is something the mother, herself, must pursue.
 Relying on medical and midwifery helpers, even body workers, who are so praised in this website, may not serve every mother's needs.
-A mother may be told her baby is in a good position for birth only to find out later that head down is not enough.

-As humans, we are, well, human.
-Everyone is doing the best they can with the knowledge, emotional safety and time they have within the culture they live and move in.
-We give birth the best we can given the day we have.
+As humans we are, well, human.
+Everyone is doing the best they can with the knowledge, emotional safety, and time they have within the culture they live and move in.